Stephen Langton: Archbishop

 Since King John now held his kingdom as a fief of the Holy See the Pope espoused his cause and excommunicated the barons.
 For refusing to publish the excommunication the king had Stephen suspended from all ecclesiastical functions by the papal commissioners and on 4 November this sentence was confirmed by the Pope, although Stephen appealed to him in person.
 He was released from suspension the following spring on condition that he keep out of England until peace was restored, and he remained abroad till May 1218.
 Meanwhile, both Pope Innocent and King John died and all parties in England rallied to the support of Henry III.

 Stephen Langton continued under Henry's reign to work for the political independence of England.
 In 1223 he again appeared as the leader and spokesman of the barons, who demanded that King Henry confirm the charter.
 He went to France on Henry's behalf to call on Louis VIII of France for the restoration of Normandy, and later he supported Henry against rebellious barons.
 He obtained a promise from the new pope, Honorius III, that during his lifetime no resident papal legate should be again sent to England, and won other concessions from the same pontiff favourable to the English Church and exalting the see of Canterbury.

 Of great importance in the ecclesiastical history of England was a council which Stephen opened at Osney on 17 April 1222; its decrees, known as the Constitutions of Stephen Langton, are the earliest provincial canons which are still recognised as binding in English Church courts.

+In 1221 Langton approved the settlement of friars of the Order of Preachers (Blackfriars) in England.
+They were conveyed by Peter des Roches, the Bishop of Winchester, to Canterbury where the leader of the first group of friars, Gilbert of Fresney, was asked to preach an impromptu sermon on the merits of his new order.
+Satisfied with his quality of preaching the friars were permitted to found priories across the country.

 Death

 Stephen Langton died at Slindon, near Chichester, Sussex, on 9 July 1228.
 He was buried in open ground beside the south transept of Canterbury Cathedral.
 St Michael's Chapel was later built over this ground (now the Buffs Regimental Chapel), and the head of his tomb projects into the east end of this chapel, under its altar, with the foot outside it.

-The "Stephen Langton Trail", devised to celebrate the 800th anniversary of the sealing of Magna Carta, starts in Langton by Wragby and leads to Lincoln, where there is an original copy of the charter.
+The "Stephen Langton Trail", devised to celebrate the 800th anniversary of the sealing of Magna Carta, starts in Langton by Wragby and leads to Lincoln Cathedral, close to Lincoln Castle where there is an original copy of the charter.